Pedestrian Accident Attorney serving Middlesex County

 One of the most important factors of a personal injury claim is the need to prove that the other party was negligent.
 The injured pedestrian will have to obtain evidence that proves someone else acted negligently and it ultimately resulted in their injuries.
 Most of the time, pedestrian accidents are caused by the negligence of the driver.
 However, this is not always the case.
 Sometimes, there may be a third party at fault.
 It is also important to consider whether the negligent party is a private citizen or a government agency.

-Personal injury cases in New Jersey are subject to the state’s statutes of limitations.
+Personal injury cases in New Jersey are subject to the state’s statute of limitations.
 This means that the injured party must file their claim within two years of the date of the accident.
 If the injured party fails to do so, they may lose the opportunity to pursue significant compensation.
 If the negligent party is a government entity, the injured party may have to file a Notice of Claim sooner.

 A successful pedestrian accident case can allow the injured party to recover significant compensation for the burdens they have faced.
 The compensation awarded to the plaintiff is referred to as “damages.”
 The injured party has the opportunity to recover both economic and non-economic damages.
 Economic damages can include lost wages, lost future earnings, medical expenses, and the cost of rehabilitation.
 Noneconomic damages may include the loss of enjoyment of life, pain and suffering, and loss of independence.